naninovel/docs/docs/api/index.md

 Continue executing this script or ...?[< skip!]
 @choice "Continue"
 @choice "Load another script from start" goto:Another
-@choice "Load another script from \"Label\" label" goto:Another.Label
+@choice "Load another script from \"Label\" label" goto:Another#Label
-@choice "Goto to \"Sub\" subroutine in another script" gosub:Another.Sub
+@choice "Goto to \"Sub\" subroutine in another script" gosub:Another#Sub
 @stop

 ; You can also set custom variables based on choices.